 The privilege is strong, and cannot be overcome unless the party seeking disclosure shows by "clear and convincing evidence" that all of the following four conditions are met: (1) that there are reasonable grounds to sustain the civil or criminal action in which the disclosure is sought, (2) that the information or the identity of the source is "critical or necessary" to critical or necessary to the investigation or prosecution of a crime or to a defense thereto, or to the maintenance of a party's claim, defense or proof of an issue material thereto, (3) that the information or source identity is "not obtainable from any alternative source," and (4) that there is "an overriding public interest in the disclosure."
 Conn.
 Gen. Stat. § 52-146t(d).
 Additionally, the statute requires a party seeking disclosure to pursue "[p]rior negotiations with the news media" before issuing a subpoena for any information protected by the statute.

 A Superior Court noted that the Shield Law “does not serve as a talisman to insulate [a reporter] against arrest for her own alleged violations of the law.
 A review of the relevant legislative history yields nothing to suggest that the statute provides more than a qualified testimonial privilege.”
 State v.
-Buhl, 2012 WL 4902683 (Super.
-Ct., Stamford-Norwalk, Sept.
-25, 2012) (emphasis added).
+Buhl, No. S20NCR10127478S, 2012 WL 4902683 (Conn.
+Super.
+Ct.
+Sept.
+25, 2012) (emphasis added) (reversed on other grounds).